lars-wobus/unity-blank-asset-directory/README.md

 See Unity's [documentation](https://docs.unity3d.com/Manual/SpecialFolders.html) for more details.

 ### Folders with leading characters to ease differentiation between personal folders and Unity special folder
 Using an underscore as the leading character for folder names seemed to be a good idea at the beginning.
 But when new developers are joining the team or when files shall be shared between projects, problems could occure.
-Avoiding misunderstandings and avoiding restructurings of any project should to be primary goals for any Unity developer.
+Avoiding misunderstandings and avoiding restructurings of any project should be primary goals for any Unity developer.

 ### Reverse Domain Name Notation (reverse-DNS)
 Example: com.company.product